 Hence, the HJ bound is always stronger in a model where the SDF and return are jointly normal. \end{example}

 \begin{example}[Joint lognormality] Let $Z_R$ and $Z_M$ be standard normal random variables with correlation $\rho$ and consider the specification

 where $\lambda$ governs the time scale.
-Simple algebra shows that the no-arbitrage condition, $\uexp{\uncrisky \uncsdf} = 1$, is satisfied when $\mu_R - r_f = - \rho \sigma_R \sigma_M$.
-It is hard to find an analytical solution for the relative efficiency between the HJ and local bound in this case, but linearization leads to a closed form expression which is quite accurate in simulations.
-The details are described in Appendix \ref{app:lognormal}, where I prove that
+Simple algebra shows that the no-arbitrage condition, $\uexp{ \uncsdf \uncmrkt} = 1$, is satisfied when $\mu_R - r_f = - \rho \sigma_R \sigma_M$.
+It is difficult to find an analytical solution for the relative efficiency between the HJ and distribution bound in this case, but linearization leads to a closed form expression which is quite accurate in simulations.
+The details are described in Appendix \ref{app:lognormal}, where I show that

 This expression is independent of $\mu_R$.
-An application of l'H\^ospital's rule reveals that the relative efficiency converges to $\sqrt{2 \pi}/2$ if $\lambda \to 0^+$.\footnote{This is the same relative efficiency in Example \ref{ex:joint_norm}, which is unsurprising as the linearization becomes exact in the limit as $\lambda \to 0^+$.} The ratio in \eqref{eq:rel_eff_lognormal} is less than 1 if $\sigma \ge 0.92$ and $\lambda = 1$.
-If $R = R_m$ (the market return), and the annualized market return volatility is about 16\%, then the HJ bound is stronger than the local bound under any reasonable parameterization if the SDF and market return are lognormal. \end{example}
+An application of l'H\^ospital's rule reveals that the relative efficiency converges to $\sqrt{2 \pi}/2$ if $\lambda \to 0^+$.\footnote{This is the same relative efficiency in Example \ref{ex:joint_norm}, which is unsurprising as the linearization becomes exact in the limit as $\lambda \to 0^+$.} The ratio in \eqref{eq:rel_eff_lognormal} is less than 1 if $\sigma_R \ge 0.92$ and $\lambda = 1$.
+Since the annualized market return volatility is about 16\%, the HJ bound is stronger than the distribution bound under any reasonable parameterization if the SDF and market return are lognormal. \end{example}

-\begin{example}[Pareto distribution] I now give an example of a model where the local bound can be stronger than the HJ bound, due to the fat tails of the return distribution.
-Let $U \sim \unif{0}{1}$ (Uniform distribution on [0,1]) and consider the following specification: